The 2014 Microsoft Product Roadmap

 Windows MultiPoint 2011 creates a shared computing environment in which one PC connects with up to 20 dumb terminals, each consisting of a screen, keyboard and mouse.
 The Standard edition supports 10 stations, while the Premium edition supports 20 stations, according to Microsoft.
 The system can be set up quickly using a video port, USB 2.0 hub or new multifunction USB devices.

 The system has an automatic-discovery capability that's capable of linking up with other MultiPoint servers.
 Microsoft partners will have user-experience customization opportunities to build on top of the product.
 Existing Windows 7 Group Policies will work with Windows MultiPoint Server.
-[Return to 2011 product list.]
+[BACK TO 2011 PRODUCT LIST]

 Windows Storage Server 2008 R2 Essentials